 A student wishing to enroll in a Blue Mountain College class for non-credit may register to audit the class.
-The auditing fee is one-half of the regular tuition per semester hour plus any applicable fees.
-(See the "Finances" section of this catalog.)
-Any change from audit to credit must be recorded in writing in the Office of the Registrar by the last day for adding a course (the drop/add deadline); likewise, any change from credit to audit must be made by the last day to drop a course without having it appear on the student's permanent record
+The cost of auditing a class is listed under Tuition and Fees on the College Website and in the "Finances" section of this catalog.
+Any change from audit to credit must be recorded in writing in the Office of the Registrar by the last day for adding a course (the drop/ add deadline); likewise, any change from credit to audit must be made by the last day to drop a course without having it appear on the student's permanent record.